Frequently Asked

 What types of mental health conditions do you treat?

-Do you work with dementia-related behaviors like aggression or paranoia?
+Do you treat dementia-related behaviors such as agitation, aggression, or paranoia?

 Do you work with caregivers and family members?